 - Receiving ergonomics-related training – maximum 20 points over 5 years.
 Receiving instruction can be provided by your employer or outside of your normal work duties.
 Topics should pertain to the competencies for CCCPE.
 Note that the competencies are broad and training pertaining to areas generally related to ergonomics is considered relevant.
 Two points for each full-day course received for a maximum of 20 points.
 Points may be pro-rated for part-day courses.
 Documentation may be a letter from the company or organization verifying the course, a certificate, course outline or letter of completion from the course sponsor.

 - Ergonomics-related service to societies, committees or standards development activities and mentoring of ergonomists – maximum 20 points over 5 years.
-Maximum of four points for each year of volunteering, appointed, elected or mentoring activities.
+A minimum of 8 hours is required to claim one point for each quarter of volunteering, appointed, elected or mentoring activities.
 Documentation includes a letter from a committee or organization indicating appointment, meeting frequency and duties and term of service.

 - Attendance or participation at ergonomics-related professional meetings/conferences– maximum 20 points over 5 years.
 Two points for each conference or meeting lasting one or more days and one point for each conference or meeting lasting less than one day.
 Add two points for each presentation at a meeting or conference.
 The meetings must be technically or professionally based.
 Documentation includes evidence of attendance and/or presentation.